THE ORIGINAL INHABITANTS: FIRST NATIONS PEOPLES

 Sometime after 1687, the Senecas disappeared from the Point, returning to the south shore of Lake Ontario.
 There are differing points of view as to why this happened: first, the French, heavily invested in the fur trade, burned Teiaiagon in 1687 to punish the Senecas for trading with the English and Dutch to the south; second, it was related to a threat or attack by Governor Denonville (who weathered out a storm by anchoring in the Humber Marshes in 1687 while returning from an attack on the Iroquois in Niagara); or, that the land was becoming depleted for agricultural purposes.
 (Image: Map of the Toronto Carrying Place)

 In 2010/11, during an extensive renovation being carried out on a Baby Point Crescent home, an intact First Nations burial site was discovered.
-Dated from the 1660’s by archaeological experts, the burial place of a Seneca woman included not only skeletal remains, but also a hair comb carved from moose antler and a copper pot.
+Dated from the 1660’s by archaeological experts, the burial place of a Seneca woman included not only skeletal remains, but also a hair comb (image shown) carved from moose antler and a copper pot.

 The comb was placed in the care of the Toronto Museum Project, was duplicated, and then ceremonially reburied, as were the remains.

 In the past, residents of Baby Point have found arrowheads while gardening.
 A small collection of these can be found in the Baby Point Club.
 The north ravine bordering what is now the Magwood Sanctuary is the site of the Thunderbird burial mound, a sacred place for First Nations peoples.